AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connection-instruction-toc.md

 </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.
+To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-&#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)
+For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

 ## Connect [!DNL Adobe] Workfront to Workfront Fusion

 Workfront and [!DNL Workfront Fusion] are designed to work together.
-The connection you create determines the account that [!DNL Workfront] Fusion uses to perform actions in Workfront.
+The connection you create determines the account that [!DNL Workfront Fusion] uses to perform actions in Workfront.

 For instructions, see [Connect [!DNL Workfront] to Workfront Fusion](../../workfront-fusion/apps-and-their-modules/workfront-modules.md#connect) in [[!DNL Adobe Workfront] modules](../../workfront-fusion/apps-and-their-modules/workfront-modules.md).